-Therefore, in accordance with Consob resolution 18452 of 30 January 2013, issued pursuant to art.
-144-septies of Consob Regulation 11971 of 14 May 1999 (the "Issuer Regulation"), the shareholding requirement for the submission of candidate lists for the election of the Directors and Auditors is 1% of the share capital.
+Therefore, in accordance with Consob resolution 18775 of 29 January 2014, issued pursuant to article 144-septies of Consob Regulation 11971 of 14 May 1999 (the 'Issuer Regulation'), the shareholding requirement for the submission of candidate lists for the election of the Directors and Auditors is 1% of the share capital.
 The submission, depositing and publication of lists are subject to legislation and/or regulations in force.